dsledz/dmg/README.md

     # make
     # ./dmg <rom>

 The only supported input is the keyboard.
+Key re-mapping is not supported.
-- A = 'a'
+- A is 'a'
-- B = 's'
+- B is 's'
-- Select = 'z'
+- Select is 'z'
-- Start = 'x'
+- Start is 'x'
 - Arrow keys

 Don't ask me where to find ROMs.